finite-element/finite-element-course/doc/source/index.rst

    This part of the module will be taught by `Dr David Ham
    <http://www.imperial.ac.uk/people/david.ham>`_ in two hours per
    week of computer laboratory time.
-A PDF version of the implementation exercise notes is `available here
-   <Finiteelementcourse.pdf>`_.

-.. only:: html

    .. toctree::
       :maxdepth: 3